iron-meteor/iron-router/README.md

 A router that works on the server and the browser, designed specifically for <a href="https://github.com/meteor/meteor" target="_blank">Meteor</a>

 ## The Iron.Router Guide
-Detailed explanations of router features can be found in the <a href="https://eventedmind.github.io/iron-router" target="_blank">Guide</a>.
+Detailed explanations of router features can be found in the <a href="https://eventedmind.github.io/iron-router" target="_blank">Guide</a>. (**Note** that the guide is for the 1.0.x series of IR.
+If you are looking for 0.9.x docs, please [go here](https://github.com/EventedMind/iron-router/blob/0.9/DOCS.md)).

 ## Examples
 There are several examples in the <a href="https://github.com/EventedMind/iron-router/tree/devel/examples" target="_blank">examples folder</a>.
 TODO  These examples are based on the version 1.0.0-pre4